 SIGN-IN - At locations that you find a National Parks Ranger station you are able to report your intended walk(s) to the rangers, and at the end of your walking day, return to report you have safely completed your walk.
 It is a simple system of checking-out and checking-in that have helped many people out of trouble over the years, because at times that something has gone wrong, the Rangers know which path to follow to find people who lose their way a bit.
 Simple.
 Don't be embarrassed.
 The Rangers much prefer to hear from you in advance.
 It's their passion to keep all of our visitors safe.

 Regardless of all of this, carrying your water, maps, some food and good clothing and footwear, walks on Kangaroo Island are fantastic.

 Baudin Conservation Park Hike Ironstone Hill

 Timber Creek Walk and Bald Hill Walk.
 Curley Creek Hike.

 D'Estrees Bay Tadpole Cover Walk.

-Cape Gantheaume Wilderness Protection Area Coastal Trek. (seasonal closure applies - contact parks.sa.gov.au
+Cape Gantheaume Wilderness Protection Area Coastal Trek. (seasonal closure applies - contact parks.sa.gov.au for updates 2020

 Find out More!
 Send us an Email!